alokhom/goArgo/README.md

 **how to make a helm chart for an app ?**

-Pre-requisites:
+Pre-requisites for a Windows 10 machine:
 * CLI: Cygwin installation https://cygwin.com/install.html and open Cygwin console with admin rights.
-OR use powershell with admin rights.
+(OR) use powershell with admin rights. cygwin is far better CLI.
-* Do the Go instalation: https://golang.org/doc/install
+* Install Go on Windows: https://golang.org/doc/install
-* Do the DockerDesktop for Windows installation : https://hub.docker.com/editions/community/docker-ce-desktop-windows
+* Download/Install DockerDesktop for Windows : https://hub.docker.com/editions/community/docker-ce-desktop-windows and Run the DockerDesktop in admin mode from startmenu.
-* DO the KIND k8s installation using on docker desktop : lightweight k8s.
-Low hastle and low CPU fan noise.
-Put the exe on the windows path as kind.exe. (e.g. system32)
+* Install the KIND k8s installation using on DockerDesktop : lightweight k8s.
+And copy the exe on the windows path as kind.exe. (e.g. system32)
 * **$ curl.exe -Lo kind-windows-amd64.exe https://kind.sigs.k8s.io/dl/v0.11.1/kind-windows-amd64 Move-Item .\kind-windows-amd64.exe c:\some-dir-in-your-PATH\kind.exe**.
-* kubectl on windows **$curl -LO https://dl.k8s.io/release/v1.21.0/bin/windows/amd64/kubectl.exe** move it to windows PATH.
+* Install kubectl on windows **$curl -LO https://dl.k8s.io/release/v1.21.0/bin/windows/amd64/kubectl.exe** move it to windows PATH. (e.g. system32)
-* RUN **$kubectl cluster-info** and output should show the right URLs.
+* RUN **$kubectl cluster-info** on cygwin or powershell CLI and output should show the right URLs.
+* <em>Kubernetes master is running at https://127.0.0.1:59360</em>
+* <em>CoreDNS is running at https://127.0.0.1:59360/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy</em>

 Steps:
 * Develop/build/push the app container using docker cli.